avintas/tango/docs/MULTIPLE-CHOICE-TRIVIA-MIGRATION.md

 ## Overview

-Migrated multiple-choice trivia questions from the unified `trivia_questions` table to a dedicated `multiple_choice_trivia` table, following the established **Content Library Table Pattern**.
+Migrated multiple-choice trivia questions from the unified `trivia_questions` table to a dedicated `trivia_multiple_choice` table, following the established **Content Library Table Pattern**.

 ## What Changed